kytrinyx/talkode/README.md

 optionally upload the file to Google Drive if you have the `gdrive` Google Drive CLI client installed and configured.
 (Details below)

 ### Google Drive support

+`colorize.sh` supports Google Drive uploads via the [gdrive CLI client](https://github.com/wyncode/gdrive).

+- Put the appropriate binary of the `gdrive` CLI tool in your path as `gdrive`.
+- Run `gdrive` to go through the authentication process with Google Drive.
+- Create a folder on Google Drive for your colorized output files.
+- Set your shell variable `TALKODE_GDRIVE_OPTIONS="-p YOUR_GOOGLE_DRIVE_FOLDER_ID"`.

-If you put the appropriate binary of the [gdrive CLI client](https://github.com/wyncode/gdrive) in your path as `gdrive`, the `colorize.sh` script will automatically upload the colorized file to Google Drive for you.
+the `colorize.sh` script will automatically upload the colorized RTF file to Google Drive.

+Once the file is uploaded into the folder, right-click to open it in Google Docs, and it will convert the RTF to the Google Docs format.
+See more details below under "Google Slides".

 ## Simple highlighting